-(In thousands of euros) 12/31/2008 12/31/2007
+(In thousands of euro) December 31, 2008 December 31, 2007

 Short-term benefits 806 533

-TOTAL COMPENSATION AND BENEFITS 806 533
+Total compensation and benefits 806 533

 Yves Roche is entitled to receive compensation should he be relieved of his duties as Chief Executive Officer following a significant change in Recylex SA's ownership structure, with the support of the Board of Directors, provided that Yves Roche has facilitated such change and the transition to the new core shareholder.
 This compensation amounts to double the compensation and benefits he received pursuant to his appointment as Chief Executive Officer in the financial year preceding cessation of his duties and may not be paid until the Board of Directors has formally acknowledged satisfaction of the performance conditions.